Benjaminimal/introduction-to-security-uebungen/miningmind/writeup.md

 Since I didn't know any of the database specific table names or where I would find the flag I just started with reading all the table names from the `information_schenma.tables` table.
 This took quiet a while since there were 64 rows in that table and the character guessing was not very fast.
 After reading all the table names I realised how I can count the rows in a table and that I could have gone in reverse to find the non default tables faster...
-Next I did the same for the column names of the newly found table names and then started reading from the `brains` table because of the hint in the challenge description and because it contained only a single row.
+Next I did the same for the column names of the newly found table names and then counted the rows in each of those tables.
+Since the count for `locations` ran a long time without returning I skipped it and went for the contents of the other two tables.
-When I ran my script on the `model` column nothing came back, my first guess was that it was of a none character data type since I was only guessing for printable characters.
-So I started reading the `data_type` column of that column in the `information_schenma.columns` table which returned a very different result from what I was expecting and contained the flag.
+While there was nothing useful in the `interfaces` I found the flag within the `brains` table.
-This is what came back from it.
+This is what came back from the query on its `model` column.

     {"class_name": "Sequential", "keras_version": "2.1.6", "flag": "n0t_sur3_my_br4in_is_b3tt3r_than_a_dragonmint", config": [{"class_name": "Dense", "config": {"kernel_initializer": {"class_name": "VarianceScaling", "config": {"distribution": "uniform", "scale": 1.0, "seed": null, "mode": "fan_avg"}}, "name": "dense_7", "kernel_constraint": null, "bias_regularizer": null, "bias_constraint": null, "dtype": "float32", "activation": "relu", "trainable": true, "kernel_regularizer": null, "bias_initializer": {"class_name": "Zeros", "config": {}}, "units": 12, "batch_input_shape": [null, 8], "use_bias": true, "activity_regularizer": null}}, {"class_name": "Dense", "config": {"kernel_initializer": {"class_name": "VarianceScaling", "config": {"distribution": "uniform", "scale": 1.0, "seed": null, "mode": "fan_avg"}}, "name": "dense_8", "kernel_constraint": null, "bias_regularizer": null, "bias_constraint": null, "activation": "relu", "trainable": true, "kernel_regularizer": null, "bias_initializer": {"class_name": "Zeros", "config": {}}, "units": 8, "use_bias": true, "activity_regularizer": null}}, {"class_name": "Dense", "config": {"kernel_initializer": {"class_name": "VarianceScaling", "config": {"distribution": "uniform", "scale": 1.0, "seed": null, "mode": "fan_avg"}}, "name": "dense_9", "kernel_constraint": null, "bias_regularizer": null, "bias_constraint": null, "activation": "sigmoid", "trainable": true, "kernel_regularizer": null, "bias_initializer": {"class_name": "Zeros", "config": {}}, "units": 1, "use_bias": true, "activity_regularizer": null}}], "backend": "tensorflow"}"}

-And here is state of my exploit script after getting this information.
+This is my exploit script developed for this challenge.
+While executing it will only dump the flag you can see the commands executed to get to this point and their outputs in the comments of the main function.

     #!/usr/bin/env python3
     import requests